-This post is part of a series based on my boyfriend Andy and I’s two-week road trip through the South of France.
+By Jessie Festa.
+This post contains affiliate links and is part of a series based on my boyfriend’s and my two-week road trip through the South of France.
 Follow our journey here.

 Tip: For all of the below make sure to pack at least 1 liter of water, sunscreen, sunglasses, face wipes, snacks and a GoPro.